SouravBose2000/Business-Insights-360/README.md

 The project is expected to enable AtliQ to identify underperforming regions and implement focused strategies, resulting in a significant increase in sales across previously low-growth markets.
 By leveraging real-time insights and optimizing operational costs, the company aims to improve its profit margin by 10%.
 The ability to track, analyze, and reduce unnecessary expenses through the dashboard will empower data-driven efficiency and smarter decision-making across all functions.

-Project kick off session, where you should get clear of for what and why this project and all other questions you have with regards to the project

 &nbsp;

 *******************